iconara/regal/README.md

           # and after blocks by setting request attributes
           #
           # it might look like this is a way to share things between requests,
-          # but each request has its own copy – of course, if you put something
+          # but each request has its own copy, so anything you add is only
+          # going to be accessible during the request
+          #
-          # mutable in the attributes when you create the app all requests
+          # you're of course allowed to put mutable objects in the attributes,
-          # can mutate it, so be careful when your app server is threaded
+          # like this app's `:database`, which makes it possible to share
+          # things between requests
           request.attributes[:thing] = thing
         else
           response.status = 404